Werkov/Werkov.github.io/_posts/2015-08-06-elberadweb.md

 ## Route planning

-The [basic][1] variant suggested by [semi-official website][2] measures according to mapy.cz almost 220 km.
+The [basic][1] variant suggested by [semi-official website][2] measures according to Mapy.cz almost 220 km.
 The constraints for the trip were: a) sunrise (~5:30), b) bus departure from Dresden at 18:30.
-Though it was theoretically viable, I wanted to enjoy the ride, for instance have a sufficient stop for a sufficient [lunch][3].
-Thus I decided to take a [shortcut through hilly region of *České Středohoří*][4], with it's measured 175 km it provided enough time reserve for various stops.
+Though it was theoretically viable to undertake the whole track, I wanted to enjoy the ride, for instance have a sufficient stop for a sufficient [lunch][3].
+Thus I decided to take a [shortcut through the hilly region of *České Středohoří*][4], with it's measured 175 km it provided enough time reserve for various stops.

 ## The journey

-I bought two bananas, some sweets, took ~2.75 liters of beverages and packed some clothes for consequent stay in Berlin and set out for the trip.
+I bought two bananas, some sweets, took ~2.75 liters of beverages and packed some clothes for consequent stay in Berlin and early in the morning I set out for the trip.

 ### 8:59 Mělník (56 km)

 Due to organization issues I departed at 6:00 from Troja.
 There was already some light and the air was coldly refreshing.
-Interestingly the light mist above the river was filled with plethora of fishermen well about 10 km outreach of Prague.
+Interestingly, the light mist above the river was filled with plethora of fishermen continuing up to 10 km out of Prague.
-I climbed the Vltava valley in Klecánky and saw the direct sun first time that day.
+I climbed the Vltava valley in Klecánky and saw the sun directly sun first time that day.
-When I passed through Kralupy nad Vltavou, I stopped at a gas station to inflate my tyres -- I did not regret, the road surface was much better during the rest of the path.
+When I was passing through Kralupy nad Vltavou, I stopped at a gas station to inflate my tyres -- I did not regret, the road surface was much better during the rest of the path.
-Even though, I had already been cycling for more than hour, people were travelling to work and shops were still closed.
+Even though I had already been cycling for more than an hour, people were only travelling to work and shops were still closed.
-With accordance to my schedule, I came to Mělník moments before 9:00 and had a short stop on the Labe bank with the view on the Mělník castle and vineyard.
+With accordance to my schedule, I came to Mělník moments before 9:00 and had a short stop on the Labe bank with the view of the Mělník castle and a vineyard hillside.

 ### 11:07 Liběšice (93 km)

-The scenery of the Labe river behind Mělník reminded me a maritime costs of Mediterranean countries -- flat land, ports and cargo boats as well as personal boats.
+The scenery of the Labe river behind Mělník reminded me a maritime coasts of Mediterranean countries -- flat land, ports and cargo boats as well as personal boats.
-On the route, I passed by quite an impressive buildings and chimneys of the Mělník (coal) powerplant -- I directly crossed the cooling water gutter.
+On the route, I passed by quite an impressive buildings and chimneys of the Mělník (coal) power plant -- I literally crossed the cooling water gutter.
 In Štetí I crossed the river and began the ascent to České Středohoří.
-The climbs weren't steep neither long (comparable to Vysočina) and fortunately were shaded by trees, so it was a welcomed change from the flat riverbank path.
+The climbs weren't steep neither long (comparable to Vysočina) and fortunately they were shaded by trees, so it was a welcomed change from the flat riverbank ride.

 In Liběšice, I made a navigational mistake and began returning to the river's course to Litoměřice.
-I noticed this after I climbed around one kilometer after Liběšice village.
+I noticed this after I climbed around one kilometer behind Liběšice village.
-I had great time reserve in my schedule, so I moved planned lunch in Děčín from noon to one o'clock.
+I had great time reserve in my schedule, so I blithely moved planned lunch break in Děčín from noon to one o'clock.

 ### 12:53 Děčín (127 km)

-I cycled thourgh the landscape of the Sudetenland with small villages in the hills, in few places even the logged houses.
+I cycled though the landscape of the Sudetenland with small villages in the hills, in few places I even saw the logged houses.
 I must admit, the hills affected my mood more than my muscles.
 Due to lower average speed, I began to doubt my 13:00 arrival to Děčín.
-Everything changed when I passed the pointer *Malé Březno 9 km*.
+Everything brightened when I passed the pointer *Malé Březno 9 km*.
 From that place it was almost continuous descent up until the Labe river.
 I do not have real data but I estimate my average speed on that segment was well above 30 km/h.